 - to enter into possession and take control of the property of the company;

-- to lease, let, hire, grant options over or dispose of such property;
+- to lease, let, hire, grant options over or dispose of such a property;

 - to carry on the business of the company; and

-The Companies Act does not attempt to delimit the duties of receivers; but does codify in Section 439 the obligation, in selling property of the company, to exercise all reasonable care to obtain the best price reasonably obtainable for the property at the time of sale.
+The Companies Act does not attempt to delimit the duties of receivers, but it does codify in Section 439 the obligation, in selling property of the company, to exercise all reasonable care to obtain the best price reasonably obtainable for the property at the time of sale.

 Liquidation is the ultimate collective insolvency procedure, being a winding up of a company leading to its dissolution.
-A liquidator assumes full power and authority over the company, realises the assets and applies the proceeds in accordance with the rules set down by the Companies Acts, the Rules of the Superior Courts and a substantial body of case law.
+A liquidator assumes full power and authority over the company, realises the assets, and applies the proceeds in accordance with the rules set down by the Companies Acts, the Superior Courts Rules and a substantial body of case law.

 Creditors' voluntary liquidation